Do the students at Summit wear uniforms?

 Poor self-awareness of deficits

 Does dyslexia run in families?

 Yes, research indicates that there are specific genes associated with dyslexia.
 Because no two people are alike, and because dyslexia is not a syndrome, the symptoms displayed by a parent could look very different for the child.
 When parents know that dyslexia or reading difficulties are present in the family, they should monitor their children’s progress carefully, starting at age two when children begin to develop spoken language, with continued careful diligence during the preschool years and early elementary school grades when pre-reading and writing skills are introduced.
-When should I have my child tested/evaluated?

 Many children with dyslexia make progress with a tutor, but once a week is often not enough.
 The research has demonstrated that intensive remediation is necessary, and the tutor must be trained in a method developed for children with dyslexia.
 If your child is being tutored two or three times a week and progress is still very slow, it could be time to look for a specialized program that is even more intensive.

-Is my donation to Summit tax-deductible?
+IS my donation to Summit tax-deductible?

 Yes.
 The Summit School is a nonprofit organization, officially a 501(c)3 corporation recognized as Human Development Corporation.
 You will receive a tax receipt, along with our deepest appreciation, when you make a gift.For more information about supporting The Summit School, click here.